 18. WeightWatchers Meeting Leader

 WeightWatchers meeting leader positions are available to people who have reached their weight-loss objectives through the WeightWatchers program.
-Thousands of people have turned their passion for WeightWatchers into a satisfying career, making a positive impact on people seeking to lose weight.
+Thousands of people have turned their drive for WeightWatchers into a satisfying career, making a positive impact on people seeking to lose weight.

 Meeting leaders guide and support WeightWatchers members in their effort to meet and maintain their individual weight objectives.
 Team leaders keep members motivated.
 They ensure that members feel invited to participate in meetings.
 They inspire members to make positive changes.